realcopacetic/script.copacetic.helper/README.md

 * __jurialmunkey__ for all the best-practice code examples from [plugin.video.themoviedb.helper](https://github.com/jurialmunkey/plugin.video.themoviedb.helper) and forum support.

 ### Changelog
+**.1.1.1**
+- Fixed bug in previous version causing dark cropped clearlogos to always be served in certain scenarios

 **.1.1.0**
 - Cropper automatically disabled if animation transitions are disabled in Copacetic skin.
 - Clearlogo cropper will resize larger crops to 1600x620 max, this is 2x the Kodi standard clearlogo requirement https://kodi.wiki/view/Artwork_types#clearlogo